-- THERE IS UNLIMITED LOSS EXPOSURE TO THE SYNTHETIC SHORT POSITION, WHEN ACTIVATED, AND SUCH EXPOSURE MAY RESULT IN A SIGNIFICANT DROP IN THE LEVEL OF THE VOLATILITY INDEX - The Volatility Index employs a technique generally known as a "long-short" strategy when the synthetic short position is activated.
-This means the Volatility Index reflects the net return of a synthetic long position and a synthetic short position and will suffer losses when the value of the VIX futures contracts underlying the synthetic short position increases.
-In a long-short strategy, the maximum increase in the value of the synthetic long position is unlimited, while the maximum decrease in the value of the synthetic long position is limited to a loss of the entire value of the VIX futures contracts underlying the synthetic long position.
-On the other hand, the maximum increase of the value of the synthetic short position is limited to a loss of the entire value of VIX futures contracts underlying the synthetic short position, while the maximum decrease in value of the synthetic short position is unlimited.
+- THERE IS UNLIMITED LOSS EXPOSURE TO THE SYNTHETIC SHORT POSITION, WHEN ACTIVATED, AND SUCH EXPOSURE MAY RESULT IN A SIGNIFICANT DROP IN THE LEVEL OF THE VOLATILITY INDEX The Volatility Index employs a technique generally known as a "long-short" strategy when the synthetic short position is activated.
+This means the Volatility Index reflects the net return of a synthetic long position and a synthetic short position and will suffer losses when the value of the VIX futures contracts underlying the synthetic short position is increases.
+In a long-short strategy, the maximum increase in the value of the synthetic long position is unlimited, while the maximum decrease in the value of the synthetic long position.
+On the other hand, the maximum increase of the value of the synthetic short position is limited to a loss of the entire value of VIX futures contracts underlying the synthetic short position is unlimited.
 Because there is no limit to possible increases in the value of the VIX futures contracts underlying the synthetic short position, the potential losses as a result of short exposure are unlimited; however, in no event will you lose more than your entire investment in the notes. - THE VOLATILITY INDEX MAY NOT BE SUCCESSFUL AND MAY NOT OUTPERFORM ANY ALTERNATIVE STRATEGY THAT MIGHT BE EMPLOYED WITH RESPECT TO THE VIX FUTURES CONTRACTS UNDERLYING THE VOLATILITY INDEX - The Volatility Index follows a proprietary strategy that operates on the basis of pre-determined rules.
 No assurance can be given that the investment strategy on which the Volatility Index is based will be successful or that the Volatility Index will outperform any alternative strategy that might be employed with respect to the VIX futures contracts underlying the Volatility Index. - CHANGING PRICES OF THE VIX FUTURES CONTRACTS INCLUDED IN THE VOLATILITY INDEX MAY RESULT IN A REDUCED AMOUNT PAYABLE AT MATURITY - The Volatility Index is a rolling index, which rolls throughout each month.
 Futures contracts normally specify a certain date for the delivery of the underlying asset or financial instrument or, in the case of futures contracts relating to indices such as the VIX Index, a certain date for payment in cash of an amount determined by the level of the relevant index.
 As the VIX futures contracts included in the Volatility Index approach expiration, they are replaced by similar contracts that have a later expiration.
 Thus, for example, a VIX futures contract purchased and held in August may specify an October expiration.
 As time passes, the contract expiring in October may be gradually replaced by a contract for delivery in November, through incremental synthetic sales of a portion of the position in the October contract, accompanied by incremental synthetic purchases of the November contract.
 This process is referred to as "rolling."